 ***All of the downloads can be completed by logging into biz.airdroid.com***

 As mentioned, Admin Console and AirDroid Business Controller allow you to achieve all fundamental Android device management tasks swiftly.
 In most cases, businesses use computers/laptops as Controllers and mobile devices or tablets as Controlled Ends.
-Therefore, this guide will first illustrate how to remotely access and control android devices from your computers.
+Therefore, this guide will first illustrate how to use unattended remote access and control on Android from your computers.
 Then we’ll provide a feature comparison chart between using a computer and a mobile as the Controller to help you understand the concept better.

 Controller — Computers (Desktop Client)

-With AirDroid Business Desktop Client is where you manage remote device access and control.
+AirDroid Business Desktop Client is where you manage remote device access and control.
 After installation, you can activate four remote management features: Remote Camera, File Transfer, View Mode, and Remote Control.
-In fact, these four major features let you achieve nineteen different remote device management tasks.
+In fact, these four major features let you achieve nineteen different Android device management tasks.

 19 Remote Android Device Management Tasks

 #1 Access your Android remote camera

-You can remotely turn on your device’s camera to monitor the surroundings and ensure security.
+Use unattended remote access to turn on your device’s camera and monitor the surroundings to ensure security.
 For example, some real estate agencies set up Android devices within houses.
-Agents can then gain remote device access and activate the rear or front camera to confirm the house is organized before taking the clients to see the houses.
+Agents can then gain unattended access and activate the rear or front camera to confirm the house is organized before taking the clients to see the houses.
 This feature lets you remotely control Android phone camera freely even when you are not next to the device.

 #2 Rotate your device’s camera screen

 For some event marketing agencies, they use Android devices as cameras to monitor what’s going on at the venue.
-If necessary, admins are able to remotely access the unattended device’s camera and rotate the screen from vertical to horizontal to get a broader view of the scene.
+If necessary, admins are able to remotely access unattended device’s camera and rotate the screen from vertical to horizontal to get a broader view of the scene.
 Remote screen control also allows organizations to use Android devices as a surveillance camera to monitor the surrounding environment and enhance security matters.